Your support and donations help the festival bring more amazing filmmakers to Tonkawa as well as expand the festival for the community.

 Today, Tonkawa is home to just over 3,000 citizens, as well as Northern Oklahoma College which was established in 1901.
 With state of the art facilities, it provides the screening experience filmmakers and film lovers deserve.

 Our inaugural year was truly a success.
 We were so honored to have special guests writer/director Alex Smith (Walking Out, The Slaughter Rule) and actress Dana Wheeler-Nicholson (Friday Night Lights, Nashville, Tombstone) in attendance.
 We also had special videos sent in from actors Matt Bomer (White Collar, The Sinner), Bill Sage (We Are What We Are, American Psycho), Joe Perrino (Power), and Josh Wiggins (Walking Out).
 Filmmakers from across the country enjoyed free lodging at the Tonkawa Hotel & Casino and were the guests of honor in our one of kind film festival parade through downtown Tonkawa.
-We are looking forward to doing it all again in 2021.
+That tradition has continued year after year and we are looking forward to doing it all again in 2024.

-The Tonkawa Chamber of Commerce and the citizens of Tonkawa are excited to welcome filmmakers from around the world, as we expand our festival to include international films to screen at the beautiful 200 seat theater in Wilkin Hall located on the Northern Oklahoma College campus.
+The Tonkawa Film Commission and the citizens of Tonkawa are excited to welcome filmmakers from around the world to screen at the beautiful 200 seat theater in Wilkin Hall located on the Northern Oklahoma College campus.
 Filmmakers will be treated to a true small town experience.

 As this is an independent film festival, there are no MPAA ratings for these films.
 Some films will have adult language and subject matter as well as depictions of violence and drug use.
 Some films not suitable for children.